Booking your COVID-19 booster?

 - Useful links

-Many osteopaths will also continue to offer remote consultations to patients, for whom a face-to-face session may not be possible, or recommended, in the professional judgement of the osteopath.
+Many osteopaths will also offer remote consultations to patients, for whom a face-to-face session may not be possible, or recommended, in the professional judgement of the osteopath.
 Patients should talk through any concerns they may have about attending for treatment in the light of COVID-19 with their osteopath.

 Patients can use the GOsC Register Search facility to find an osteopath in their area.